Foitite: Chemistry

 Foitite is a member of the tourmaline mineral group, which is a complex aluminum borosilicate.
-The chemical formula of foitite is (NaFe3+Al6)(Al6Si6O18)(BO3)3(OH)4.
+The chemical formula of foitite is ◻(Fe^{2+}_{2}Al)Al_{6}(Si_{6}O_{18})(BO_{3})_{3}(OH)_{3}(OH).

 In this formula, sodium (Na) acts as the dominant cation, iron (Fe3+) replaces some of the aluminum (Al) in the crystal structure, and boron (B) replaces some of the silicon (Si) atoms.
 The BO3 groups are trigonal planar borate ions, and the OH groups represent hydroxyl ions.

 The crystal structure of foitite consists of continuous chains of silicon-oxygen tetrahedra, with aluminum and boron ions substituting within these chains.
 The aluminum and boron substitutions create charge imbalances, which are compensated by the presence of sodium and iron ions.

 Foitite typically forms in granitic rocks enriched in boron, such as pegmatites.
 It is commonly associated with other minerals such as quartz, feldspar, and muscovite.
 The presence of iron in foitite gives it a characteristic black color.

+Foitite's elemental weight composition includes: